MDBarbier/PromotionEngine/README.md

 # Test coverage

 The unit test project tests various combinations of the promotions to ensure that the current promotions get processed correctly.

+The tests use X Unit Theory so that multiple test scenarios can be tested with the maximum re-use.

+# Further improvements

+If allocating more time to the code the following changes are recommended:

+- Extra unit test coverage for methods such as validation
+- Moving Product/Promotion data into a repository of some kind